moomba42/storefront/RUNNING.md

 ## Building required images to the Docker daemon
 > Make sure you have a running [Docker](https://www.docker.com/) environment on your system.

-Building, compiling and testing of each microservice is handled by Maven.
-Compiling each microservice into a docker image and pushing it to the local docker daemon is also handled by Maven through the Google's JIB plugin.
+Building, compiling, and testing each microservice is handled by Maven.
+Compiling each microservice into a docker image and pushing it to the local docker daemon is also handled by Maven through Google's JIB plugin.

 To compile each microservice and then push the images to the local docker daemon, run the following command from the root of the repository `/storefront`: